 The new director’s personal and professional experience seemed like a perfect match with the center’s mission of “peer support and socialization as well as recovery and wellness.”
 Funkhouser has a professional background as a project director developing grants and implementing court and community programs including recent certifications as a registered yoga instructor, community health worker, and as a specialist in recovery.

 Lisa has been a lifelong resident of Evansville and is a Harrison High School graduate.
 She enjoys walking and traveling.
-She can be found on many days before her shift starts getting exercise walking the track in PEACE Zone.
+She can be found on many days before her shift starts exercising on the Peace Zone’s indoor walking/fitness track.
 She also volunteers at the St. Vincent DePaul store.
 She has been involved in PEACE Zone nearly since its inception volunteering on the Peer Advisory Council and at the check-in desk.
 She began employment in September 2013.
 She is in recovery and values the support she has from her friends and large family, including her many nieces and nephews.
 She says that taking care of herself and her faith both play an important part in her recovery.

 Peace Zone has a new Program Coordinator, Kristen King.
-Although not originally from Evansville, she has remained here since the completion of her Bachelor’s in Accounting from USI.
+Although not from Evansville, she has remained here since the completion of her Bachelor’s in Accounting from USI.
 She previously worked in both public and private accounting and has worked for Town & Country Ford since 2008.
 She teaches English as a second language to children in Beijing China for VIPKID part-time.
 In recent years Kristen has taken a path toward organizations in the nonprofit sector.
-She currently serves as a Board Treasurer for Churches Embracing Offenders program, Pack Committee Awards & Recognition chair for the BSA, and is certified in Youth Mental Health First Aid through the National Council of Behavioral Health.
+She currently serves as a Board Treasurer for Churches Embracing Offenders and several years as Pack Committee Awards/Recognition Chair for the BSA.
+Kristen is certified in Youth Mental Health First Aid through the National Council of Behavioral Health.

-Kristen is married to Christopher King, has a son, Blake, a daughter Annistyn, and three step-children and enjoys spending time with her family most of all and volunteering.
-She hopes to be able to help and encourage peers, as she has been in recovery for 10 years and feels a strong need and desire to “give back because so many peers and other supporters gave so freely of themselves throughout my journey in recovery”.
+Kristen has a son, Blake, a daughter Annistyn, and three step-children & enjoys spending time with her family most of all and volunteering.
+She hopes to be able to help & encourage peers, as she has been in recovery for 10 years and feels a strong need and desire to “give back because so many peers and other supporters gave so freely of themselves throughout my journey in recovery”.